Detectives believe Chavonta Hibbler was targeted by gunman

 "He said that boy shot my daddy in the head.
 He's still got that image in his head."

-If you know who killed Chavonta Hibbler, you are urged to call CRIMESTOPPERS at 528-CASH.
+If you know who killed Chavonta Hibbler, you are urged to call CrimeStoppers at 901-528-CASH.
 All calls are confidential.